johnfmcrae/Notes/C++/Inheritance.md

 - **Public inheritance** maintains the access scope of the base class.
 Public members remain public and protected members remain protected.
 - **Protected inheritance** changes the access scope of the public members to protected.
 Public members become *protected* and protected members remain protected.
 - **Private inheritance** changes the access scope of all of the members to private.
-Public members as  become private and the private members become private.
+Public member become private and the private members become private.

 Don't forget that the derived class can never access the base class' private members.